isoworg/CV-1/Brian_Patterson_CV.md

 **iPhone Development (2012 and ongoing)**

-- Submitted 5 app to the App store
+- Submitted 5 apps to the App store
 - Swift Programming
 - Object C
 - Xcode
--

 **Makers Academy (June 2016 to September 2016)**